dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 ![Block diagram of the execution engine and the Load-Store unit in the Intel GoldenCove Microarchitecture.](../../img/uarch/goldencove_BE_LSU.png){#fig:Goldencove_BE_LSU width=100%}

 Instructions that require memory operations are handled by the Load-Store unit (ports 2, 3, 11, 4, 9, 7, and 8) that we will discuss in the next section.
 If an operation does not involve loading or storing data, then it will be dispatched to the execution engine (ports 0, 1, 5, 6, and 10).
+Some instructions may require two $\mu$ops that must be executed on different execution ports, e.g., load and add.

 For example, an `Integer Shift` operation can go only to either port 0 or 6, while a `Floating-Point Divide` operation can only be dispatched to port 0.
 In a situation when a scheduler has to dispatch two operations that require the same execution port, one of them will have to be delayed.

 The VEC/FP stack does floating-point scalar and *all* packed (SIMD) operations.
 For instance, ports 0, 1, and 5 can handle ALU operations of the following types: packed integer, packed floating-point, and scalar floating-point.
-Integer and Vector/FP register stacks are located separately.
+Integer and Vector/FP register files are located separately.
 Operations that move values from the INT stack to VEC/FP and vice-versa (e.g., convert, extract or insert) incur additional penalties.

 ### Load-Store Unit {#sec:uarchLSU}